Propel Cross-Border E-Commerce With

 - Intra-Asia cross-border e-commerce may generate more exports of European consumer goods, such as fashion, gourmet food, and cosmetics.

-Peak season is an opportunity in both directions: east and westbound.
-For example, with pandemic restrictions, travel has been disrupted.
-That means consumers are likely to spend more in cross-border e-commerce for purchases of overseas goods.
+Peak season is an opportunity in both directions: east and westbound, with consumers in both geographies looking to cross-border e-commerce for purchases of overseas goods.

 The number of both international and Asia-specific shopping holidays in succession - from Black Friday to Diwali, Christmas and Lunar New Year – keeps commerce flowing in both directions faster than any other time of year.
 Make sure you get ahead of the peak season rush.
 You’ll find tips on how to prepare right here.